 Doren, Catherine.
-Forthcoming.
+2018.
 “Is Two Too Many?
 Parity and Mothers’ Labor Force Exit.”
 Journal of Marriage and Family.

 Doren, Catherine and Eric Grodsky.
 2016.
 “What skills can buy: Transmission of advantage through cognitive and noncognitive skills.”
 Sociology of Education 89(4): 321-342.